Sebastianchr22/Local-password-manager/README.md

  Keep your data, control your data.
  Only you can unlock your files, and noone else has them.

+ ## Download
+ The password manager can be downloaded [from here](Downloads/Local-password-manager.jar)

  ## Features
  These are the features of the password manager